 The Christmas turron is no new fad; it has the authenticity that only centuries of tradition can bestow.
 In 1492 the last vestige of Muslin Spain, Granada, fell.
-The whole Iberian peninsula was once again Christian and the musicians who sang at the celebration were paid with turrones, not money.
+The whole Iberian peninsula was once again Christian and the musicians who sang at the celebration were

 In 1541, the great Lope de Vega wrote a play whose plot revolves around a master who must berate his servant for eating a pound of his Christmas turron, which he has left on his desk.